What is insulin shock?

 Having too much insulin in your blood can lead to having too little glucose.
 If your blood sugar falls too low, your body no longer has enough fuel to carry out its regular functions.
 In insulin shock, your body becomes so starved for fuel that it begins to shut down.

 If you have diabetes and use insulin to help control your blood sugar, you can end up with excess amounts in your blood if you inject too much insulin or miss a meal after injecting insulin.
 This can throw your system out of balance.

 - exercising more than usual

-- drinking alcohol without eating food
+- drinking alcohol without eating any or enough food

 If your blood sugar drops a bit below normal, you may experience mild to moderate symptoms, including:

 - rapid pulse